Our Story

 Why

 I’m writing and sharing this journal for several reasons.
 First, it helps me remember what I’ve learned and helps me process information more deeply.
-By spending more time in the material, both reading to comprehend and teach and then compiling my thoughts into this journal, I will deepen my understanding through my pondering on the subject.
+By spending more time in the material, both reading to comprehend and teach, then compiling my thoughts into this journal, I will deepen my understanding through my pondering on the subject.
 My hope is that I’ll learn how to prevent and relieve the health problems that my family and I experience by improving our natural defenses and having options to help us when we do get sick.

-My second reason is I love to share my knowledge and experiences.
+My second reason is that I love to share my knowledge and experiences.
 Posting my journal to a website is an easy, inexpensive way to do so.
-Anyone who wishes to learn more alongside me is welcome as we all try to help ourselves, our family and loved ones live the most joy-filled, healthiest lives possible.
+Anyone who wishes to learn more alongside me is welcome as we all strive to help ourselves, our family, and loved ones live the most joy-filled, healthiest lives possible.
 This is a relatively safe space to share my thoughts and experiences.
 I hope you’re willing to share your thoughts, questions, and experiences with me and the rest of our friends here.

 Will you join me?